 3.1.
-If the system is being used in the European Community, the robot must be placed in a suitable safety enclosure.
-The enclosure will prevent the operator from entering the robot's work area and will generate an emergency stop signal if the enclosure's door switch is opened while the robot is running.
+If the system is being used in the European Community, the robot must be placed in a suitable CE compliant safety enclosure.
+The enclosure will prevent the operator from entering the robot's work area and will generate an emergency stop signal if the enclosure's door switch or light curtain is activated while the robot is running.
 Connect the external start / stop box and door switch or light curtain to the Ext.
 Control connector on the main unit.
 For further information, see SECTION 7:2.1 Ext.
 Control Connector.

-If an enclosure is NOT being used, the enclosure door switch can be bypassed by connecting the plug labeled SHORTED (included in the robot accessories box) to the Ext.
+If an enclosure is NOT being used, the enclosure door switch circuit can be bypassed by connecting the plug labeled SHORTED (included in the robot accessories box) to the Ext.
 Control Connector.

 3.2.
-Standard systems are shipped with a barrel holder, which must be mounted on the Z head of the robot.
+Standard systems are shipped with a barrel holder, which can be mounted on the Z-Axis head of the robot.
 The barrel holder will hold a 30 cc or 55 cc barrel on the robot's head.
-An optional universal barrel holder (560920U) may be used as a replacement for the barrel holder if the application requires more precise control.
-Or if the application requires a 3,5 or 10cc syringe barrel to be used.
+Optional mounting brackets are available as a replacement for the barrel holder if the application so requires.

 3.3.
-Mount the barrel holder or valve holder on the Z axis head as shown, using two screws.
+Mount the barrel holder or appropriate mounting bracket on the Z-Axis head as shown, using two screws.
 The barrel holder has several sets of mounting holes to allow it to be mounted at four different heights.
 Choose mounting holes which give maximum work piece clearance but allow the tip to reach all areas on the work piece where dispensing is required.